SuperOfficeDocs/superoffice-docs/docs/ns-web-services/what-is-netserver-part-1.md

 In **Figure One**, the SuperOffice.Services layer should not be confused with the web services available in the installation directory: InstallBase\\WebServices.
 SuperOffice.Services, is a consumer of these web services, whereas the web services are hosted in IIS.

-As pictured in **Figure Two**, the SuperOffice.Services layer is a client proxy to the NetServer web services, and greatly simplifies what is required to call them.
+As pictured in **Figure Two**, the SuperOffice.Services layer is a client proxy to the NetServer web services and greatly simplifies what is required to call them.

 ![x][img2]